robfatland/nexus/cloud/aws.md

 ```

+The continuation is interesting: We are unable to `mv` a file in `bucket` because that would require
+deleting.
+We can `cp` and then `rm` in `bucket2`.

 ## Aspirations

 - What happens when we power cycle localhost?
+    - Start a new `bash` shell: existing mounts persist
-- Repeat for Kopah
+- Repeat these procedures on Kopah
-    - `mount-s3 my-bucket /path --endpoint-url https://etcetera`
+    - use `mount-s3 my-bucket /path --endpoint-url https://etcetera`
-- Use Jupyter to test `boto3`
+- Open Jupyter and test `boto3`: `Client` low-level versus `Resource` high-level approaches
-- Fill in VM Role details
+- Fill in VM Role details: See the cited YouTube video
 - Extend to a Container example
+    - Idea would be to mount `bucket2` in the Container to effect a direct pipeline to S3